 - Warm-Up Activity.
-Homework assignment: Ask students to read or review the "Five Habits of Historical Thinking" handout and read the background essay "Was the Constitution a Proslavery Document?" - Day 1: Use the PowerPoint presentation The Constitution and Slavery.
+Homework assignment: Ask students to read or review the "Five Habits of Historical Thinking" handout and read the background essay "How 'Radical' Was the American Revolution?" - Day 1: Use the PowerPoint presentation What Did It Mean to Be a Puritan?
 It provides an overview of the topic for this lesson by applying the Five Habits of Historical Thinking to it.
-Do the two activities embedded in the presentation. - Homework assignment: Students read or review the "Interpreting Primary Sources Checklist."
-The checklist teaches a systematic way to handle sources. - Day 2: In class, students study some of the ten primary source documents and complete "Source Analysis" worksheets on them.
+Do the two activities embedded in the presentation.

+Homework assignment: Students read or review the "Interpreting Primary Sources Checklist."
+The checklist teaches a systematic way to handle sources.

+Day 2: In class, students study some of the ten primary source documents and complete "Source Analysis" worksheets on them.
 They then use their notes to discuss these sources.
-Documents 1, 3, 5, 6, 8, and 10 are suggested.
+Documents 1, 2, 5, 6, 9, and 10 are suggested.